-Forward-looking statements contained in this circular for periods beyond 2023 involve longer-term assumptions and estimates than forward-looking statements for 2023 and are consequently subject to greater uncertainty.
-They assume, unless otherwise indicated, that the relevant assumptions and risks described in BCE's MD&A dated March 2, 2023 will remain substantially unchanged during such periods, except for an assumed improvement in the risks related to the COVID-19 pandemic in future years.
+Forward-looking statements contained in this circular for periods beyond 2024 involve longer-term assumptions and estimates than forward-looking statements for 2024 and are consequently subject to greater uncertainty.
+Forward-looking statements for periods beyond 2024 further assume, unless otherwise indicated, that the risks described in section 9, Business risks of BCE's MD&A dated March 7, 2024 will remain substantially unchanged during such periods.

-We caution readers that the risk factors described in the previouslymentioned section and in other sections of BCE's MD&A dated March 2, 2023 are not the only ones that could affect us.
+We caution readers that the risk factors described in the previouslymentioned section and in other sections of BCE's MD&A dated March 7, 2024 are not the only ones that could affect us.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also have a material adverse effect on our business, financial condition, liquidity, financial results or reputation.
 We regularly consider potential acquisitions, dispositions, mergers, business combinations, investments, monetizations, joint ventures and other transactions, some of which may be significant.
-Except as otherwise indicated by us, forward-looking statements do not reflect the potential impact of any such transactions or of special items that may be announced or that may occur after March 2, 2023.
+Except as otherwise indicated by us, forward-looking statements do not reflect the potential impact of any such transactions or of special items that may be announced or that may occur after March 7, 2024.
 The financial impact of these transactions and special items can be complex and depends on facts particular to each of them.
 We therefore cannot describe the expected impact in a meaningful way, or in the same way we present known risks affecting our business.